pantheon-systems/documentation/source/content/guides/decoupled/drupal-backend-starters/04-dependencies.md

 ## Update Dependencies Automatically with the [terminus-clu-plugin](https://github.com/pantheon-systems/terminus-clu-plugin)

-Alternatively, Composer security updates can be applied automatically using the [Terminus CLU](https://github.com/pantheon-systems/terminus-clu-plugin)
+Composer security updates can be applied automatically using the [Terminus CLU](https://github.com/pantheon-systems/terminus-clu-plugin)
-(Composer Lock Updater) Plugin.
+(Composer Lock Updater) plugin.
 This plugin automatically creates pull requests based on `composer.lock` updates.
-If your project was created using our recommended Terminus [build tools project create command](creating-new-project.md) then this plugin has been configured automatically.
+This plugin was configured automatically if your project was created using the recommended Terminus [build tools project create command](creating-new-project.md).